danyahscript/Spoofer/README.md

-# Spoofer
+# Sniffer

-Spoofer is a basic scanner that scans a target network to obtain the link-layer ( local IP and MAC ) addresses of the connected hosts by sending a falsified ARP packet.
+Sniffer is a basic scanner that scans a target network to obtain the link-layer ( local IP and MAC ) addresses of the connected hosts by sending a falsified ARP packet.

 `Syntax : python <filename> <option> <IP of the default gateway>/<Subnet>`